Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 Once you click on the blocks you can see all the relevant information.
 The information structure will depend on the explorer as well as coin characteristics.

-Some of the details of the blocks which can be found are:
+Some of the details of the block are:

 - The block number or height

 - Output total – The total number of balances after the transactions (total of all the green highlight)